-I tilted my head to the side to make eye contact with the woman and I smiled at her … and she shyly smiled back at me.
-I asked her, “How are you coping with this?”… and that’s all it took the get three people to share their theories, experiences and feelings about this.
+I tilted my head to make eye contact with the woman and I smiled at her … and she shyly smiled back at me.
+I asked her, “How are you coping with this?”… And that’s all it took the get three people to share their theories, experiences and feelings about this.

-We talked for a while, but for me the anxiety was too much to bare; two men were standing in the middle of the street taking pictures with their phones and I felt trapped in a bizarre social experiment.
+We talked for a while, but for me the anxiety was too much to bare.
+There were two men standing in the middle of the street taking pictures with their phones, and I felt trapped in a bizarre social experiment.

-I started walking towards the perfume section and as I was approaching the hair dye shelves, one of the employees – a woman – stood in front of me; her suite and make-up were flawless, but instead of having a fragrance in her hands and asking me to stretch my wrist to try it on me, she was holding her own hands and she asked me:
+I started walking towards the perfume section and as I was approaching the hair dye shelves, one of the employees – a woman – stood in front of me.
+Her suite and make-up were flawless, but instead of having a fragrance in her hands and asking me to stretch my wrist to try it on me, she was holding her own hands close to her stomach and asked me: